 It can be difficult to estimate the time it will take for your thesis, dissertation, or manuscript to be read, revised, and approved.
 Leave plenty of time to submit work and be aware that faculty may be unavailable during the summer and holidays at the end of the fall quarter.
 Also, any formatting problems that require revision after you upload documents may delay the approval process, so you would be wise to allow extra time for this too.

 What are the deadlines?

 The deadline for submitting the thesis or dissertation is the last working day of the quarter.
 Please refer to the UCSF academic calendar for this date.
-If you are unable to submit the thesis or dissertation by the deadline, you must either register or go on filing fee status for the next quarter.
+We strongly urge students to initiate submission of the thesis/dissertation and the original signed title page at least 10 business ahead of this deadline.
+In most cases, revisions will be necessary before you can finalize the submission.
+If the final thesis/dissertation, and associated documents, are not submitted by the deadline you must either register or go on filing fee status for the next quarter.
 In order to be on the degree list, you must either be registered or on filing fee status for the quarter.
 (Read more about filing fee status.)